prnv28/PCA-and-Multi-Class-Support-Vector-Machines/README.md

 ## PCA

 First analyzed is the effect of the number of principal components used on the variance captured by the reduced dimensional data.
-Figure
-<a href="#fig:pca_variance" data-reference-type="ref"
-data-reference="fig:pca_variance">1</a> shows that increasing the number of principal components used leads to a higher percentage of variance explained by the reduced dimensional data.
+Figure Below shows that increasing the number of principal components used leads to a higher percentage of variance explained by the reduced dimensional data.
 For example, using 100 principal components captures more than 85% of the variance in the data.